-How Brian Kemp Resisted Trump’s Pressure to Overturn the Georgia Election Results
+How Brian Kemp Resisted Trump’s Stress to Overturn the Georgia Election Outcomes

 In conversations I’ve had with Republican officials in Georgia over the past year, they gave the full, behind-the-tweets version of how Kemp and Trump’s relationship deteriorated, and the tensions that split the Republican party in Georgia in late 2020.
 The pressure from Trump was enough to make Sen. David Perdue, up for a tough reelection, wonder what he, Kemp and Republican Sen. Kelly Loeffler could do to pacify Trump’s growing outrage over his Georgia defeat.
 And several Georgia lawmakers were split between their political concerns about losing Trump’s support and their fears of unleashing endless litigation if they were to do as the president asked.
 Ultimately, it was Kemp’s firm leadership on the issue that held together all the disparate and flagging members of the party.